 7 reasons why it’s a great time to buy a house

 In the wake of the financial crisis, many Americans lost faith in the idea of a house as an investment.
-Some “experts” warn higher interest rates will not only increase costs but will suppress demand.
-Again, Las Cruces defies this with record increases in demand consistently year over year for the past 5 years.
+Las Cruces defies this with record increases in sales and prices consistently year over year for the past 5 years.

-A look at the big picture around the Las Cruces real-estate market right now shows this spring is a fantastic time to buy a house – A first Home or Move up or Downsize the time to act is now.
-Click here or on the image for our full report.
+A look at the big picture around the Las Cruces real-estate market right now shows this is a fantastic time to buy a house – A first Home or Move up or Downsize the time to act is now.

 1.)
 Strong home prices: Let’s start with the biggest fear, that values may tumble.
 Just this week, S&P/Case-Shiller reported prices were up 6.8% (exactly what has happened in Las Cruces).
 This has pushed prices to its highest level since 2007.
 If you’re concerned primarily with real-estate values, it’s hard to find cause for concern.